fooDaez5/little-wikitext/README.md

 We would like to implement **inclusions**: for every instance of `{{Foo}}` in the input wikitext, we should replace it in the output with the contents of the section titled `Foo`.
+XXX improve the wording here, don't assume Foo is a metavariable XXX

 Please provide *test cases* which demonstrate the behavior of the new feature.
 If you have time, you may implement code to make some or all